 The goal of any financial institution is always to earn revenue and make money.
 Without this objective, there would be no reason to start a business in the first place.

-In the case of a leveraged broker, there are two primary ways they make money which I have listed below:
+In the case of a leveraged broker, there are two primary ways they make money which are listed below:

 2. To offer more markets